 - Could you rent a hybrid or electric car?
 Use public transportation?
 Be creative with your A-to-B transportation during the reunion.
 If you are scheduling excursions from your main location, try to use as few vehicles as possible.

 - Realistically, you may have to take several cars, fly a long way or drive several hours to get to your reunion destination.
 If that’s the case, consider buying a carbon offset for your trip.
-These are not necessarily expensive—Travel+Leisure listed one for $5.64 per person.
-However, make sure you’re getting your money’s worth.
-(See Tip 19.)
+These are not necessarily expensive—they can run under six dollars.
+However, make sure you’re getting your money’s worth (See Tip 19).

 Food & Drink